Budget: Less than €50

 - Admission to museums: €3–8

 - Dinner for two in a top restaurant: from €80

 Gentle haggling is common in markets (less so in produce markets); in all other instances you’re expected to pay the stated price.

-ATMs widely available, except in the smallest villages.
-Credit cards accepted in midrange and high-end establishments.
+ATMs are widely available, except in the smallest villages.
+Credit cards are accepted in midrange and high-end establishments.